-The ancient region is located in the south-west of Uzbekistan in Zarafshan valley.
-The territory of the region is occupied by the Kyzylkum desert.
+Bukhara region is located in the south-west of Uzbekistan next to Turkmenistan and other regions of Uzbekistan.
+Most of the region's territory is occupied by the sands of the Kyzylkum desert.